Every Fall TV season brings about a new round of series premieres for viewer consideration.

 Failed Reboots: The Same Can Apply To Movies

 As a fan of the movie Wall Street, I was initially excited about its “sequel” and the opportunity to revisit its world of memorable characters.

 Unfortunately, the movie wasn’t much of a sequel.

-Wall Street: Money Never Sleeps was more of a preachy “re-telling” about greed (during a different financial crises) that lacked depth, resulting in weak replica that paled in comparison to the original.
+Wall Street: Money Never Sleeps was more of a preachy “re-telling” about greed (during a different financial crisis) that lacked depth, resulting in a weak replica that paled in comparison to the original.

 The guilty pleasures of the original film were also gone.